For Students, Faculty and Staff who are Fully Vaccinated

 For Students, Faculty and Staff who are NOT Fully Vaccinated

-• Health-care Settings: All individuals regardless of vaccination status, must wear a face covering in health-care delivery spaces, including the UIS COVID-19 Testing Area and UIS Health Services.
-Signage should be posted accordingly.
+• Health-care Settings: All individuals must wear a face covering in health-care delivery spaces, including the UIS COVID-19 Testing Area and UIS Health Services.

-• Child-care Settings: Cox Child Care Center, in accordance with IDPH guidance, will continue to require face coverings for all individuals regardless of vaccination status.
+• Child-care Settings: Cox Children’s Center, in accordance with IDPH guidance, requires face coverings indoors for all individuals and outdoors when physical distancing cannot be maintained.
 This includes employees, children older than 2, guardians who pick up/drop off children and delivery persons.
-Signage should be posted accordingly.

 Isolation and Quarantine